 During the creation of a solar system lighter elements such as hydrogen and helium are blown towards the edges of the system (because the heat from the sun provides the gas with high kinetic energy) while heavier elements stay relatively close to the star.
 This theory matches our solar system since there are first four rocky elements and then several hundred million kilometers away are the gas giants.
 The theory does not explain why planet 51 Pegasi B and other gas giants orbit very close to their stars.

-In fact, some astronomers now believe that the gas giants were created further away and the gradually migrated close to their stars in a spiral orbit, ending up in close, tight orbit.
+In fact, some astronomers now believe that the gas giants were created further away and gradually migrated close to their stars in a spiral orbit, ending up in a close, tight orbit.

-According to the theory it is very difficult for small rocky planets to exist in an orbit closer to the star than the gas giant's original orbit, like they do in our solar system, because the protoplanets would have been bulldozed by the gas giants that are migrating inwards.
+According to the theory, it is very difficult for small rocky planets to exist in orbit closer to the star than the gas giant’s original orbit, as they do in our solar system because the protoplanets would have been bulldozed by the gas giants that are migrating inwards.

-In any case, directly or indirectly, the search for extrasolar planets or exoplanets as they are sometimes called, is a search for mankind to find out if we really are alone in this vast universe.
-Today, more than 400 planets have been discovered to orbit other stars, most of which are hot jupiters.
+In any case, directly or indirectly, the search for extrasolar planets, or exoplanets as they are sometimes called, is a search for mankind to find out if we really are alone in this vast universe.
+Today, more than 400 planets have been discovered to orbit other stars, most of which are hot Jupiters.
 The search is narrowing down to look for smaller and more earthlike planets.
-NASA is planning on launching a new spaceprobe, Kepler to search for habitable planets in our neighbourhood of the Milky Way Galaxy.
+NASA is planning on launching a new space probe, Kepler to search for habitable planets in our neighborhood of the Milky Way Galaxy.